aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 ![Alt text](/images/nodetoolstatusonedown.png "nodetoolstatusonedown")

-But data is still available:
+But when can see that data is still available in the Cassandra cluster by conencting to node cassandra-1:

 ```
 kubectl exec cassandra-1 -- cqlsh -e 'SELECT * FROM awsdemo.awsregions;'
 ```
-You shoulkd see something similar to this:
+You should see something similar to this:

 ![Alt text](/images/cassandradatastillpresent.png "cassandradatastillpresent")

-As it was set to be protected over the three nodes:
+This is because data was set to be protected over the three nodes:
 ```
 kubectl exec -it cassandra-1 -- nodetool getendpoints awsdemo awsregions eu-south-1
 ```

+So **we demonstrated that in case of an Availability Zone failure the Cassandra cluster is able to still provide access to data** thanks to the cluster configuration that gets data copied to multiple datastores in multiple AZs.

+## Failover test

 Let's **bring the node back to service (simulating an AZ coming back up)**:
 ```